-This is how it looks from the campaign view:
+This is how it looks from the “Influenced Opportunities” related list from the Campaign’s view:

-- First-touch: focusing credit (opportunity revenue) on the campaign (touch point) that moved prospects through the awareness stage.
+- First-touch: focuses credit (opportunity revenue) on the campaign (touch point) that moved prospects through the awareness stage.

-- Last-touch: focusing credit (opportunity revenue) to the campaign (touch point) that moved prospects through the consideration/negotiation stage.
+- Last-touch: focuses credit (opportunity revenue) to the campaign (touch point) that moved prospects through the consideration/negotiation stage.

-- Even Distribution: giving equal credit to all the campaigns (touch points) that a prospect interacted with during the buying cycle.
+- Even Distribution: gives equal credit to all the campaigns (touch points) that a prospect interacted with during the buying cycle.

 How Salesforce Crunches the Numbers

-- Now, we can focus on one contact, who is a member of 3 campaigns (therefore has 3 campaign member records).
-Each campaign member record has a ‘Created Date’ field, and a ‘Last Modified’ Date’ field.
+Now, let’s focus on one contact.
+This individual is a member of three campaigns (therefore has 3 Campaign Member records).
+Each Campaign Member record has a ‘Created Date’ field, and a ‘Last Modified’ Date’ field.

-When calculating Campaign Influence, Salesforce uses these two date fields to determine the first & last touch:
+When calculating Campaign Influence, Salesforce uses these two date fields to determine the first and last touch:

-You can see reflected in the image above.
+You can see it reflected in the image above.